-As The Aviation Geek Club contributor and SR-71 Blackbird expert Linda Sheffield Miller explains on her Facebook page Habubrats, ‘Darkstar bears striking resemblance to artist renderings of Lockheed Martin’s long-awaited follow-up to the SR-71 Blackbird, the hypersonic SR-72.
+As The Aviation Geek Club contributor and SR-71 Blackbird expert Linda Sheffield Miller explains on her Facebook page Habubrats, ‘Darkstar bears a striking resemblance to artist renderings of Lockheed Martin’s long-awaited follow-up to the SR-71 Blackbird, the hypersonic SR-72.
 As it turns out, that may not have been by accident.
 According to Jerry Bruckheimer and Joseph Kosinski, the film’s director, they actually worked with engineers out of Lockheed Martin’s famed Skunk Works on the design.
 I found out from a friend who’s in the movie business that Skunk Works designers went to an SR-71 that’s on display and carefully studied the aircraft!
 You can see the family resemblance.
 The airplane that they made up is so realistic that the Chinese turned their spy satellite toward the mock-up that the Skunk Works had made up so they could see it better.’

 The aircraft shown in the movie is very clearly not based on anything in operation today… but that doesn’t mean it’s without an analogous real-world platform.